andrewgreen5610/ubuntu-pi-flavor-makers/README.md

 # Ubuntu MATE 16.04 for the Raspberry Pi 2 and Raspberry Pi 3.

-Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 and Raspberry PI 3 which you can download or build yourself.
+Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 and Raspberry Pi 3 which you can download or build yourself.

 The image is functional and based on the regular Ubuntu `armhf` base,